Ruila/note-memo/docs/Network/net-cors.md

 Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

+## What requests use CORS?

+This cross-origin sharing standard can enable cross-origin HTTP requests for:

++ Invocations of the **XMLHttpRequest** or **Fetch APIs**, as discussed above.
++ Web Fonts (for cross-domain font usage in @font-face within CSS), so that servers can deploy TrueType fonts that can only be loaded cross-origin and used by web sites that are permitted to do so.
++ WebGL textures.
++ Images/video frames drawn to a canvas using drawImage().
++ CSS Shapes from images.

 ## Prefilght

 ### What is preflight?